-George Washington quotes talk about politics and he shares a lot of wisdom on how we should treat each other.
-He believes in being free and that all should be faithful to their country.
-Many of his quotes were written concerning his experience as a military general in a war that saw America receive its freedom from the British.
+George Washington quotes talk about politics and he shares a lot of wisdom on how we should treat each other as someone who trusted in God.
+He believed in being free and that all should be faithful to their country, something notable about the first president of the United States.
+Many of George Washington quotes were written concerning his experience as a military general in a war that saw America receive its freedom from the British.
 He is one of the Founding Father of the United States of America along with Thomas Jefferson.

 George Washington was the first President of America and loved his country dearly.
 He was married to Martha Washington who wasn’t called the First Lady since the term wasn’t created as yet.
-George Washington believed in arms only as to defend one’s own country.
-His desire for liberality saw the Patriots win a hard fought war and become the independent country we know today.
-He has written many things concerning his time as president and a citizen of the U.S.A. and many of his quotes are shared below.
+George Washington believed in arms only to defend one’s own country.
+His desire for liberality saw the Patriots win a hard-fought war and become the independent country we know today.
+He has written many things concerning his time as president and a citizen of America and you can read many of George Washington quotes below.

 “It is better to offer no excuse than a bad one.”

 “It is better to be alone than in bad company.”

 “If freedom of speech is taken away, then dumb and silent we may be led, like sheep to the slaughter.”

 “My mother was the most beautiful woman I ever saw.
 All I am I owe to my mother.
 I attribute my success in life to the moral, intellectual and physical education I received from her.”